ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop4.md

 > Your new "BirdCount" repository is now ready for you to start adding files, issues, and collaborators!
 {: .challenge}

+> ## Markdown
+> Desptie the name, [Markdown](https://en.wikipedia.org/wiki/Markdown) is actually a mark*up* language, which was created to be easy for humans to read and write (as compared to HTML for example).
+> GitHub recognizes [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) formatting, and will render the content of `.md` files accordingly.
+>
+{: .callout}

 ### The issue life-cycle